-LeadingAge Minnesota has developed a formal process by which dementia care providers can endorse these principles and notify the public that their dementia care program is consistent with these Principles.
-The Guiding Principles for Dementia Care has now been incorporated as a key component in LeadingAge Minnesota's Confident Choices in Senior Living Program.
+Aging Services of Minnesota has developed a formal process by which dementia care providers can endorse these principles and notify the public that their dementia care program is consistent with these Principles.
+The Guiding Principles for Dementia Care has now been incorporated as a key component in Aging Services of Minnesota's Confident Choices in Senior Living Program.
 The ultimate goal of this process is to give proviers practical tools and resources to help them provide the best dementia care services possible and to give consumers and their families information about what they should expect from an excellent dementia care program.